 University of Luxembourg, Department of Computer Science and Communications, Luxembourg

-Associated partners such as the Centre for Ethics and Law in the Life Sciences (CELLS) of Hannover, European Genetics Foundation in Italy, Bioethics and Law Observatory (OBD) of Barcelona, Fraunhofer FOKUS of Berlin, ITTG of CNR Florence, Nexa of Turin, Instituto de Investigacion en Inteligencia Artificial, IIIA of Barcelona, University of Piemonte Orientale provide expertise in specialist topics and offer internships, seminars and co-supervision of candidates.
+Associated partners such as ITTG of CNR Florence, University of Piemonte Orientale provide expertise in specialist topics and offer internships, seminars and co-supervision of candidates.

-Extra-European associate partner, as NICTA (Australia), University of Pittsburgh (USA), University of Renmin, Intellectual Property Academy (China) guarantee the connection with the high technologies centre in an international perspective.
+Extra-European associate partner, as CSIRO-DATA61 (Australia), University of Pittsburgh (USA), University of Renmin, Intellectual Property Academy (China) guarantee the connection with the high technologies centre in an international perspective, La Trobe University (Australia).

 Industrial partners like law firms, enterprises and institutions will host internships, creating opportunities for applied research as well as opening up connections that may lead to employment for the graduates.